Spanish Curse Words: 20+ Bad Words & Insults Explained

 4. Scatological terms

-Just like English, Spanish swears have different intensity levels:
+Just like English, Spanish swear words have different intensity levels as well, including:

 Level Type Usage